jlize/Sentiment-Analysis-on-Twitter/README.md

 ## Usage

+Create a Twitter API.
+Install your dependencies installed via pip.
-Once you have your dependencies installed via pip, run the script in terminal via
+Once you changed the authentication variables to connect to your Twitter API in the code file( Consumer Key, Consumer Secret, Access Token, Access Token Secret), run the script in terminal via

 ```python
 python twitter_sentiment.py